-- A. Pursuant to Section 2.0 (A), the Custodian shall manage a securities lending program to enhance income in accordance with the terms and conditions set forth in a mutually acceptable securities lending agreement and guaranty. - B. The Board reserves exclusive authority to approve the securities lending agreement prior to the commencement of securities lending activity. - C. Unless otherwise specified in the agreement(s): - (i) All loans shall be marked-to-market daily. - (ii) Collateral on each loan shall be maintained daily at 102% of loan value for domestic securities and 105% of loan value for international securities. - (iii) Acceptable collateral shall be in the form of cash or obligations issued or guaranteed by the U.S. Government, or its agencies or instrumentalities. - (iv) Borrower must have a long-term credit rating of either "A" from S&P or "A2" from Moody's.
-For split rated borrowers, the higher rating shall prevail if not the same rating, with the lower rating having a minimum long-term credit rating of either "A-" from S&P or "A3" from Moody's.
+- A. Pursuant to Section 2.0 (A), the Custodian shall manage a securities lending program to enhance income in accordance with the terms and conditions set forth in a mutually acceptable securities lending agreement and guaranty. - B. The Board reserves exclusive authority to approve the securities lending agreement prior to the commencement of securities lending activity. - C. Unless otherwise specified in the agreement(s): - (i) All loans shall be marked-to-market daily. - (ii) Collateral on each loan shall be maintained daily at 102% of loan value for domestic securities and 105% of loan value for international securities. - (iii) Acceptable collateral shall be in the form of cash or obligations issued or guaranteed by the U.S. Government, or its agencies or instrumentalities, as well as highly-rated OECD Debt (rated AA- or better).

-- (v) The maximum allowable amount of assets on loan to any single borrower shall not be greater than \$3 million. - (vi) The maximum total amount of program assets on loan shall not be greater than \$10 million. - D. The Chief Investment Officer shall be responsible for monitoring the securities lending program and recommending changes as appropriate.
+- (iv) Borrower must have a long-term credit rating of either "A" from S&P or "A2" from Moody's.
+For split rated borrowers, the higher rating shall prevail if not the same rating, with the lower rating having a minimum long-term credit rating of either "A-" from S&P or "A3" from Moody's. - (v) The maximum allowable amount of assets on loan to any single borrower shall not be greater than 20% of total lendable assets. - (vi) The maximum total amount of program assets on loan shall not be greater than 50% of total lendable assets. - D. The Chief Investment Officer shall be responsible for monitoring the securities lending program and recommending changes as appropriate.